Semantics-Preserved Distortion for Personal Privacy Protection in Information Management: Related Work

-The algorithmic methods for privacy protection focus on Statistical Disclosure Control (SDC) such as anonymization, encryption, differential privacy, data modification, even if the users’ personal data accessed by an untrusted party, only modified or encrypted user data is disclosed, not the original data ~\citep{DBLP:reference/sp/FriedmanKVMB15}.

-Anonymization is a kind of widely used methods in privacy protection, which break the relationship between an individual user and their rating profile \citep{DBLP:journals/el/WuZXZXC18}.
-It ensures that data cannot be traced back to an individual \citep{DBLP:journals/dke/NergizC07}.
-In the case of anonymization, the quality of user data and the accuracy of the system cannot be ensured while protecting privacy.
-To balance data privacy and data validity, a new top-down thinning k-anonymous heuristic algorithm HCE-TDR was proposed under social network environment \citep{DBLP:journals/lht/LiH22}. \cite{DBLP:journals/jzusc/FirdausAKR18} improved an anonymous location privacy protection model to alleviate the contradiction between personalized mobile service and privacy protection.
+To effectively deal with personal information security and privacy threats in online services, many researchers have directed their attention to the technical solutions to protect privacy.
+Privacy protection solutions can be divided into four categories: anonymization, encryption, differential privacy, and data modification. \paragraph{Anonymization} Anonymization is a widely used method in privacy protection.
+It detaches the link between individual users and their rating profile~\cite{DBLP:journals/el/WuZXZXC18}, ensuring that data cannot be traced back to an individual~\cite{DBLP:journals/dke/NergizC07}.
+However, this method compromises data quality and system accuracy while protecting privacy.
+To balance privacy protection and data integrity, a new top-down thinning k-anonymous heuristic algorithm, HCE-TDR, was proposed under social network environment~\cite{DBLP:journals/lht/LiH22}.

-A technique of encrypting user service requests is widely used in distributed application recommendation systems to achieve the goal of privacy protection \citep{DBLP:journals/ipm/YargicB19}. \cite{DBLP:journals/mta/BegAAAKBK20} designed a fast data encryption scheme based on S-Box to protect data transfers between mobile devices and service providers.
-The effectiveness and security of the proposed scheme is verified by histogram analysis and MLC results.
-To solve the problem of forward secrecy, \cite{DBLP:journals/joeuc/ShuaiYWXL21} proposed three-factor anonymous authentication scheme, employing one-way hash chain technique.
-It applies to only use lightweight cryptographic primitives, personalized health care applications.
+\paragraph{Encryption} A swift S-Box-based encryption method for data transfer between mobile devices and providers was developed by \cite{DBLP:journals/mta/BegAAAKBK20}, with its security confirmed by histogram analysis and MLC results.
+To address the problem of forward secrecy, \cite{DBLP:journals/joeuc/ShuaiYWXL21} proposed a three-factor anonymous authentication scheme using a one-way hash chain.

-However, encryption algorithms may not meet both data security and system availability requirements.
-Once encryption algorithms are used to encrypt data, many inherent characteristics of private data, such as order and comparability, will be lost \citep{DBLP:journals/joeuc/ShuaiYWXL21}.
-To overcome these drawbacks, homomorphic encryption (HE) algorithms that allow operations on encrypted data were proposed.
-S\cite{sengan2021secure} incorporated a privacy-protected HE model in the context of physical activity recommendation. \cite{lyu2019privacy} designed a privacy recommendation mechanism which adopts collaborative filtering techniques with an encrypted database based on fully homomorphic encryption.
-The privacy service provider creates and holds the private key, ensuring decryption while maintaining the privacy of individual users.
-Recently, blockchain-based privacy-enhancing technologies are becoming popular \citep{pramod2022privacy,DBLP:conf/iccsp/LinTL21}.